Virtureality/Virtureality/README.md

-# VirtualityRealityFusion
+# Virtureaity

-Focusing on technologies and resources which can facilitate the fusion of virtuality and reality.
+> Focusing on technologies and resources which can facilitate the fusion of virtuality and reality.

 * **3D for modeling and making the virtual world**
 * * [ThreeJS](http://threejs.org/)